brilla-ai/brilla-ai/combined-notebook/README.md

 1. A valid [ngrok](https://ngrok.com/) account.
 2. An authentication token provided by ngrok, which you should put in the secrets section of the notebook.
-3. [Optional] An API Key from OpenAI (https://platform.openai.com/account/api-keys) if you wish to use ChatGPT as well.
+3. Refer to the Web App documentation [here](../streamlitDemo/README.md) for steps on how to start and use the Web App.
-4. Refer to the Web App documentation for steps on how to start and use the Web App.
+4. [Optional] An API Key from OpenAI (https://platform.openai.com/account/api-keys) if you wish to use ChatGPT as well.